dado3212/hitman-hash-reversal/README.md

   Comes from MJBA, exhaustive.
 Has CPPT/CBLU names in it.
 Also has some unknown stuff like saudioanimationeventdata.
 * BMSK
   Comes from wordlist.
+* BORG
+  Comes from PRIM, reverse dependency.
+Also can come from modified TEMP files, as well as non-linked PRIMs.
+*

 ### Script Expansions
 * aibz.py